Covid-19-Response-Greece/covid19-greece-api/README.md

  * [Καραντίνα SMS - 13033 - 13034](https://play.google.com/store/apps/details?id=karantina_app.movement_sms): A simple app which creates the movement permit SMS (13033)

+ * [Kissamos News](https://www.kissamosnews.com/): Community news for Chania and Crete.
+Page about Covid in Crete is [here](https://www.kissamosnews.com/covid-19-confirmed-cases-in-crete-and-chania/)

 ## Adding your project to the list

 If your project/organization utilizes the Coronavirus Greece API, you are kindly asked to place it here, under the following rules: